INRIX-rebecca-davey/hack-evening-2017/README.md

 Description: an interactive map, with filters, e.g. markers for accidents but only show those with at least 3 vehicles involved, or choose feature to enhance map (e.g. colour roads by severity)

+Example of similar work: [Trafford Locality Assets](http://www.infotrafford.org.uk/assetmapping)

 ### Challenge 4: visualization - dashboard

-Description:
+Description: create an interactive dashboard exploring different ways of representing aspects of the dataset

 Example of similar work: https://plot.ly/dash/gallery/new-york-oil-and-gas/

 ### Challenge 5: visualization - infographic

-Description:  a static or responsive infographic exploring the dataset
+Description: create a static infographic representing aspects of the dataset that interest you

+Example of similar work: [Compilation of traffic accident infographics](http://graphs.net/infographics-on-accidents.html)

 ## Helpful tools